-In some areas of the country, moss in the lawn is the homeowner’s nemesis.
+In some areas of the country, moss in a lawn is the homeowner’s nemesis.
 It takes over turf grass and leaves unsightly brown patches in summer when it goes dormant.
 For the rest of us, moss can be a great alternative to that high maintenance grass.
-Using moss as lawn provides wonderful springy groundcover which can be walked on moderately, a no mow alternative and rich, deep color and texture.
-It might be a good choice for your lawn needs.
-Learn how to grow a moss lawn and see if it is the perfect option for you.
+Using moss as lawn provides wonderful springy groundcover that can be walked on moderately — a no-mow alternative with rich, deep color and texture.
+It just might be a good choice for your lawn needs.
+Learn how to grow a moss lawn and see if it’s the perfect option for you.

 Moss Lawns Instead of Grass

 Moss lawns instead of grass save on water, time and fertilizer.
 The stuff practically grows on trees.
 Actually it does, as well as steps, rocks, wheelbarrows, etc. You get the idea.
-Moss is nature’s natural carpet and in the right combination of conditions, forms a nice moss lawn alternative to standard turf.
+Moss is nature’s natural carpet, and with the right combination of conditions, it forms a nice alternative to standard turf.

-In order to have moss lawns instead of grass, it is necessary to meet a few conditions.
-Moss requires an acidic environment, compact soil, protected sun to semi-shade and consistent moisture.
+In order to have moss lawns instead of grass, it’s necessary to meet a few conditions.
+Moss requires an acidic environment, compact soil, protected sun to semi-shade, and consistent moisture.
 There are several types of moss.
-Some of them are clumping
+Some of them include clumping acrocarops or spreading pleuocarps.

-The best way to install moss as lawns is to choose mosses that are native to your region.
-That way you aren’t working against nature and the plants are built to thrive in the local conditions, requiring less time to establish and even less time to maintain.
+The best way to install moss as lawn is to choose varieties that are native to your region.
+That way you aren’t working against nature, since the plants are built to thrive in the local conditions, requiring less time to establish and even less time to maintain.
 Once the plants have established, they just need weeding and moisture.

 How to Grow a Moss Lawn

 Site preparation is the most important step.
-Remove any plants in the area and rake it smooth and free of debris.
+Remove any plants in the area, and rake it smooth and free of debris.
 Check the soil pH, which should be around 5.5.
 If your soil is higher, lower the pH with sulfur applied as directed.
 Once the soil has been amended, tamp it down to a solid surface.
-Then it is time to plant.
+Then it’s time to plant.

 It is not recommended to harvest mosses from nature, as these are important parts of the ecosystem and will take a long time to re-establish in the environment.
-Mosses can be purchased from some nurseries or you can propagate moss, making moss slurry by grinding up the moss with water and broadcasting it onto the prepared surface.
+Mosses can be purchased from some nurseries, or you can propagate moss, making a slurry by grinding up the moss with water and broadcasting it onto the prepared surface.

 The latter method takes longer to fill in but it has the advantage of allowing you to select a wild moss from your landscape and use it as a moss lawn alternative.
 The reason this is beneficial is because you know that moss likes your site conditions and is a native moss, which gives the plant a better chance of thriving.